New to JAMstack? Everything You Need to Know to Get StartedJanuary 16, 2020

 1. What is the JAMstack?

-Let’s quickly get the basic definitions out of the way.
 The JAMstack isn’t a specific set of tools, but a new, modern way of building websites & apps.
 Where does “J-A-M” come from, you may ask?
-From these three concepts at the core of this paradigm:
+From these three core concepts:

-APIs: All server-side functions or databases actions are abstracted into reusable APIs, accessed over HTTPS with JS.
+APIs: All server-side functions or database actions are abstracted into reusable APIs, accessed over HTTPS with JS.
 Be it SaaS, third-party services or custom-built.

 Markup: Templated markup should be prebuilt at build time, usually using a site generator for content sites, or a build tool for web apps.